EgbertRijke/egbertrijke.github.io/index.md

 ## Agda-unimath

-The [agda-unimath library](https://unimath.github.io/agda-unimath/) was founded during the _Univalent Foundations For Daily Applications_ meeting organized by [Marc Bezem](https://www.ii.uib.no/~bezem/) and [Bjørn Ian Dundas](https://www4.uib.no/en/find-employees/Bjørn.Ian.Dundas) in Bergen, in November 2021.
+The [agda-unimath library](https://unimath.github.io/agda-unimath/) was founded during the _Univalent Foundations for Daily Applications_ meeting organized by [Marc Bezem](https://www.ii.uib.no/~bezem/) and [Bjørn Ian Dundas](https://www4.uib.no/en/find-employees/Bjørn.Ian.Dundas) in Bergen, in November 2021.
 The formalization for my book _Introduction to Homotopy Type Theory_ had grown substantially., and it contained an up-to-date foundation for univalent mathematics.
 Therefore I suggested to also formalize the [Symmetry](https://github.com/UniMath/SymmetryBook) book.
 [Elisabeth Stenholm](https://elisabeth.stenholm.one), [Jonathan Prieto-Cubides](https://jonaprieto.github.io), and [Pierre Cagne](http://www.normalesup.org/~cagne/) joined the cause, and helped transforming the book formalization into a library that could be used effectively for other projects.

 It soon became clear that we wanted the library to serve a more general purpose, containing any kind of mathematics from a univalent point of view, and that the best format was that of a formalized wiki.
 Thus the idea was born to have a one-concept-per-file organization, which to our knowledge was new for formalization, and have each file read like an [*n*Lab page](https://ncatlab.org/nlab/show/HomePage) with additional resources and links included in each page.
 The agda-unimath project has since grown to a project with over 400K lines of code, over 2000 pages, and over 40 contribibutors.
 It is the largest library of formalized mathematics of any kind in the Agda proof assistant, including the widely used [standard library](https://github.com/agda/agda-stdlib) and the [cubical agda library](https://github.com/agda/cubical).
 I remain one of the most active contributors to the library, with over 1200 commits and 800K modifications.